Hercule Poirot's Christmas: Plot summary

 Multi-millionaire Simeon Lee, frail in his old age, unexpectedly invites his family to gather at his home for Christmas.
 The gesture is met with suspicion by the guests.
-Simeon is not given to warm family sentiment, and the family are not on good terms, in particular, with the black sheep of the family, Harry.
-Simeon also searched out his orphaned, Spanish-born granddaughter, Pilar Estravados, to live in his house.
-None have met their late sister Jennifer's daughter before; she proves to be delightful.
+Simeon is not given to warm family sentiment, and the family are not on good terms, particularly with the black sheep of the family, Harry.
+Simeon also searched out his orphaned, Spanish-born granddaughter, Pilar Estravados, and has invited her to live in his house.
+None of the siblings has met their late sister Jennifer's daughter before; she proves to be delightful.

 Simeon is intent on playing a cruel game with his family's emotions.
 Stephen Farr, a surprise guest, arrives on Christmas Eve.
 He is the son of Simeon's former partner in the diamond mines, welcomed warmly by Simeon.
 Simeon calls his family together that afternoon, to hear him on the telephone with his attorney, saying he wants to update his will after Christmas.
 This incomplete information stirs up negative feelings among his sons and their wives.

-After dinner on Christmas Eve, the sounds of crashing of furniture and a hideous scream are heard by several, who rush to Simeon's room.
+After dinner on Christmas Eve, the sounds of crashing furniture and a hideous scream are heard by several people, who rush to Simeon's room.
 When they get to his door, they find it locked and have to break it down.
 The sight revealed includes heavy furniture overturned, crockery smashed, and Simeon dead, his throat slit, in a great pool of blood, a grisly and shocking sight.
 The local police superintendent is already at the front door, before anyone could call the police.
 Superintendent Sugden notices Pilar pick up something from the floor.
 He insists that she give the small bit of rubber and a small object made of wood to him.

 Sugden explains that he is at the house by prior arrangement with the victim, who confided to him the theft of a substantial quantity of uncut diamonds from his safe.
 Poirot accompanies Colonel Johnson to investigate this murder.
 The murder generates many questions.
 How was the victim killed inside a locked room?
 Was the murder connected to the theft of the diamonds?
 And what is the significance of the small triangle of rubber and the peg first noticed by Pilar?